tedthepraimortis/Arcanum/README.md

 ---
 - Loadout code is `arc`.
 - Catalyst is the minimum amount of aggravated damage you need to have to begin casting a spell.
 - Cost is how much blood it'll cost to cast it.
+Some spells require blues as well as a secondary resource.

 ### Known Issues
 ---